 Get help with credit card debt, and any other debts you may have too.

-Priority debts such as mortgage, rent or fuel bills should be paid first, as non-payment can mean you lose your home or your gas or electricity is cut off.
+Priority debts such as mortgage, rent or fuel bills should be paid first.
+Non-payment of these debts can mean you lose your home or your gas or electricity is cut off.

 Credit card debts are known as non-priority debts but this doesn’t mean they are not important.

 Find out more about priority and non-priority debts.